henryhyu/claude-code-agents-hooks-documentation/TESTING.md

 ## Project Testing Overview

-This document provides a comprehensive overview of the testing implementation for the Anthropic Style GitHub Page.
+This document provides a comprehensive overview of the testing implementation for the Claude Code Agents Hooks Documentation Guide.
 As a test engineer, I've analyzed the codebase and implemented a complete testing strategy that covers functionality, performance, user experience, and reliability.

 ## What Was Tested